wummel/home_bank_converter/README.md

 HomeBank is a great tool to gain insight into your expenses.
 Most online banking apps provide a CSV file export for your transactions.
 As each online banking app uses a different file format, HomeBank might not be able to import them.

-This library is inspired by https://github.com/hamvocke/dkb2homebank
+This package is inspired by https://github.com/hamvocke/dkb2homebank

 ## Features